-Government Finance Officers Association of the United States and Canada (GFOA) presented a Distinguished Budget Presentation Award to Citrus Heights Water District, California, for its Annual Budget for the fiscal year beginning January 01, 2021.
-In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, as a financial plan, as an operations guide, and as a communications device.
+Government Finance Officers Association of the United States and Canada (GFOA) presented a Distinguished Budget Presentation Award to Citrus Heights Water District for its Annual Budget for the fiscal year beginning January 01, 2022.
+To receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, as a financial plan, as an operations guide, and as a communications device.

-This award is valid for a period of one year only.
+This award is valid for one year only.
 We believe our current budget continues to conform to program requirements, and we are submitting it to GFOA to determine its eligibility for another award.